ROOTCONLabs/ROOTCON-CTF-Writeups/README.md

 # A Compilation of ROOTCON CTF Write-ups
 This will serve as links to write-ups about solving the challenges on ROOTCON's CTF through the years

+If you want to publish your write-ups send us a ping at Discord (https://rootc.onl/discord) or fork the repo, make changes and do a pull request.

 **ROOTCON15 (2021)**
 | Title | Author | Team | Link |
 | --- | --- | --- | --- |